 Living with CRPS

 This post was originally written in 2014, but as of 2018, I’m still doing awesome!
 I decided to share my story to raise awareness about CRPS and bring hope to others who have been diagnosed with it.
 I am so grateful for every day that I am able to craft it up, design on my computer, and walk my dog because it reminds me of the days when those tasks were impossible.

 Back in August 2012, I was diagnosed with Complex Regional Pain Syndrome (CRPS) otherwise known as Reflex Sympathetic Dystrophy.
 CRPS is essentially a nerve disorder that affected my right hand and made it impossible to complete simple tasks such as washing my hair, getting dressed, typing on a computer, or driving.
-Although the doctors had told me there was no “cure” or time frame for my hand to start functioning again, I was able to recover (or go into remission as the doctors would call it) in a matter of weeks.
+Although the doctors had told me there was no “cure” or time frame for my hand to start functioning again, I was able to go into remission in a matter of weeks.

 I truly believe that it was a combination of treatments that healed me, but that my mind played an integral part in that healing process.